Texture Management#

 Texture

-returned.color (Color) – Color of the circle.
+returned.color (RGBA255) – Color of the circle as a 4-length tuple or

-center_alpha (int) – Alpha value of the circle at its center.
+instance.center_alpha (int) – Alpha value of the circle at its center.

 outer_alpha (int) – Alpha value of the circle at its edges.